prefuzek/angst-in-space/README.md

 ### 4. Ending the game:

 That's all the rules!
 Eventually there will be more, as more features are implemented, but for now you can go out and build angsty empires to your heart's content.
 The game won't force an end on you - isn't that nice?

+### 5. Online Play:

+As of version 0.6.0, you can now play online in real time!
+This feature is still very much in development and is therefore not very streamlined or stable yet, but it's completely functional.

+From the menu, you can start a server on your local network.
+If you want to play remotely, you'll need a tool like Hamachi to simulate a local network.

+To connect to a server, you'll need to create a `hostaddress.txt` file in the directory with the .jar file.
+Put the IP address of the host in this file.
+Then, when you run the game, clicking the 'Join a server' button will connect you to the online game.

+All players in a server are essentially sharing a common gamestate, and each one has full control.
+It's recommended to have another communication channel; otherwise your play experience will be confused and rather soulless.

+Known issue: clients should not use the in-game 'Quit' button, since this causes the game to crash.
+Instead use the escape key.

 ## License